wmeiqi/AWCV/README.md

 "Finger in Camera Speaks Everything: Unconstrained Air-Writing for Real-World" Minor Revision of TCSVT.

 # More Details
+To be continued...
-This is the repository that contains source code for the [AWCV website](https://wmeiqi.github.io/AWCV).
+<--!This is the repository that contains source code for the [AWCV website](https://wmeiqi.github.io/AWCV).-->

 <!--If you find AWCV-100K useful for your work please cite:
 ```